Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 What Is Somatic Experiencing Therapy?

-Somatic experiencing is based on the idea that trauma becomes “trapped” when the body’s natural stress response is interrupted.
-Through guided awareness of bodily sensations, clients learn to complete these responses and reestablish a sense of safety and regulation.
+According to Somatic Experiencing International (SEI), SE draws on stress physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics.
+It is built on the principle that trauma becomes "stuck" when the body's natural stress response is interrupted.
+Through guided awareness of bodily sensations, clients learn to complete these incomplete responses and reestablish a sense of safety and regulation.

 Somatic Experiencing vs. Other Trauma Therapies